Skip to main content

 The Diamond is a fan-out / fan-in shape: it fans out from a single policy source (Constitution) into two parallel verification paths (Cortex and Cage), then converges at a single verdict (Judge).
 No single node can approve or reject alone.

-The Judge requires both the Cortex’s intent analysis and the Cage’s simulation results to produce any verdict.
-When the Judge returns an INTERROGATE verdict, the flow loops back through the Cortex for a structured challenge round.
-See The Interrogation Protocol.
+The Judge requires both the Cortex’s canonical intent and the Cage’s bare-metal simulation results to produce any verdict.
+When a transaction is fatal, the Judge emits a deterministic JSON ReAct error that the swarm consumes directly.
+See Agentic ReAct Loop.

 The Four Layers